spack/spack/lib/spack/docs/basic_usage.rst

 Troubleshooting
 ---------------

-To troubleshoot issues, Spack provides the ``spack audit`` command:
+When dealing with a large stack of software or with the development of complex applications, users may face issues that are very specific to their use case.
+These issues are usually too expensive to track down during normal Spack operations or difficult to resolve automatically.

+For instance a user may, during development, change the name or values of a variant in a package and miss to update all of the dependents.
+Scanning all the packages all of the time to look for inconsistencies would be detrimental to the performance and usability of Spack so, to troubleshoot issues of this kind Spack provides the ``spack audit`` command:

 .. command-output:: spack audit -h

-that is meant to run sanity checks on various aspects of Spack, such as configuration files, package recipes, etc. A detailed list of the checks currently implemented for each subcommand can be printed with:
+This command is meant to run sanity checks on various aspects of Spack, such as configuration files, package recipes, etc. A detailed list of the checks currently implemented for each subcommand can be printed with: